pandas-dev/pandas/doc/source/user_guide/basics.rst

    df.sum(0, skipna=False)
    df.sum(axis=1, skipna=True)

-Combined with the broadcasting / arithmetic behavior, one can describe various statistical procedures, like standardization (rendering data zero mean and standard deviation of 1), very concisely:
+Combined with the broadcasting/arithmetic behavior, one can describe various statistical procedures, like standardization (rendering data zero mean and standard deviation of 1), very concisely: